-If you deploy a Version 3.5 User Application driver and the Identity Vault does not contain the necessary 3.5 schema changes, the provisioning objects are not deployed and Designer displays an error message in the Deploy Results dialog box.
-This is to prevent you from deploying a 3.5 driver to a 3.0.1 Identity Vault.
+If you deploy a User Application driver version 4.0 or later and the Identity Vault does not contain the necessary schema changes, the provisioning objects are not deployed and Designer displays an error message in the Deploy Results dialog box.
+This is to prevent you from deploying a 4.0 or later driver to a 3.0 Identity Vault.